aerospike/aerospike-client-python/doc/aerospike.rst

     Return a tree from the root (bin) level to the bottom of the tree, with only non-filtered out nodes.

+.. data:: CDT_SELECT_VALUES
 .. data:: CDT_SELECT_LIST_VALUE
+.. data:: CDT_SELECT_MAP_VALUE

     Return the list of the values of the nodes finally selected by the context.

-.. data:: CDT_SELECT_MAP_VALUE

-    Return the list of map values of the nodes finally selected by the context.

 .. data:: CDT_SELECT_MAP_KEYS